lorr1/bootleg_data_prep/README.md

 `python3 setup.py develop`.

-You will also need access to https://github.com/neelguha/wikidata-processor on the `bootleg` branch.
-Contact Laurel for getting access to this.
+You will also need to download https://github.com/neelguha/simple-wikidata-db.
+This will download Wikidata.

 ## Running
 For all these instructions, my working directory was `/lfs/raiders8/0/lorr1/`.
 Replace this with your working directory.
 Note that the term "mention" and "alias" are used interchangably.
 We have more detailed descriptions of what each of the following functions do in the main folder's `README.MD`.

 0. **Download and extract wikidata** (place in `/lfs/raiders8/0/lorr1/wikidata/raw_data/latest-all.json`) and process.
-This will allow us to more easily query for metadata.
+Follow the instructions on https://github.com/neelguha/simple-wikidata-db.
+I set my output directory to be `/lfs/raiders8/0/lorr1/wikidata_sv/processed_batches`.

     Expected Time: 15 hours
-    `python3 -m processor.process_dump --input_file /lfs/raiders8/0/lorr1/wikidata/raw_data/latest-all.json --out_dir /lfs/raiders8/0/lorr1/wikidata_sv/processed_batches --language_id sv --num_processes 40`

 1. **Make working folder and download wikipedia.**
     ```